MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/system-events-headings.md

 the cluster occurred while the set of nodes were not in membership and as a result were not able to receive configuration data updates. .<br><br>Votes required to start cluster: %1<br>Votes available: %2<br>Nodes with votes:
+%3

+#### Guidance

-%3<br><br>Guidance:<br>Attempt to start the cluster service on all nodes in the cluster so that nodes with the latest copy of the cluster configuration data can first form the cluster.
+Attempt to start the cluster service on all nodes in the cluster so that nodes with the latest copy of the cluster configuration data can first form the cluster.
 The cluster will be able to start and the nodes will automatically obtain the updated cluster configuration data.
 If there are no nodes available with the latest copy of the cluster configuration data, run the 'Start-ClusterNode -FQ' Windows PowerShell cmdlet.
 Using the ForceQuorum (FQ)